The 1099-K: Everything You Need to Know (for Amazon Sellers)

 Why The Amount on Your 1099-K is Less Than What Amazon Transferred to Your Bank Account

-The most important thing to keep in mind is that the 1099-K number is all money, before considering FBA fees, referral fees, storage fees, PPC, inbound shipping, etc. The list is practically a mile long these days, but the good news is this: if Amazon was your only source of income as a business or individual, the 1099-K box 1a is essentially your gross sales for the year before refunds.
+The most important thing to remember is that the 1099-K number is all money before considering FBA fees, referral fees, storage fees, PPC, inbound shipping, etc. The list is practically a mile long these days, but the good news is this: if Amazon was your only source of income as a business or individual, the 1099-K box 1a is essentially your gross sales for the year before refunds.

-In theory, you could take the number, subtract all the Amazon fees, COGS, refunds, and any other costs associated with selling your products on Amazon and come up with a net profit for the year.
+In theory, you could take the number, subtract all the Amazon fees, COGS, refunds, and any other costs associated with selling your products on Amazon and generate a net profit for the year.

-If Amazon wasn’t your only source of income, though, the math gets a little bit harder but not so much so that a good accountant that specializes in e-commerce can’t handle.
+If Amazon wasn’t your only source of income, the math gets a little harder but not so much so that a good accountant specializing in e-commerce can’t handle it.

 The 1099-K Fields, Described